-Dialectical behavior therapy (DBT) is part of a comprehensive treatment program that blends cognitive-behavioral techniques with mindfulness (and other features) to help people manage emotions, improve relationships, and change harmful behaviors.
+Dialectical behavior therapy (DBT) is part of a comprehensive treatment program that blends cognitive-behavioral techniques with mindfulness to help people manage emotions, improve relationships, and change harmful behaviors.
 For those struggling with addiction, DBT offers practical tools to cope with cravings, handle stress in healthier ways, and build a more stable foundation for long-term recovery.
 By focusing on both acceptance and change, DBT gives individuals the skills they need to break free from substance use and create a life that feels worth living.

 At Northern Illinois Recovery Center in Crystal Lake, Illinois, we provide dialectical behavior therapy (DBT) as part of our comprehensive addiction treatment programs.
 DBT is an evidence-based approach that helps individuals struggling with substance use disorders develop healthier ways to cope with stress, regulate emotions, and manage triggers that can lead to relapse.